openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 ### Feat and Attribute Points

 For every XP that you earn, you also gain 1 feat point and 3 attribute points.
 These can be spent immediately or saved for later.
-You gain these feat and attribute points *every* time you are awarded XP, not just when you level up.
+You gain these points *every* time you are awarded XP, not just when you level up.

 Attribute points can be used to increase your current attributes or buy completely new ones.
 The cost to increase an attribute is equal to the new score.
 So, for example, to raise your Might from 3 to 4 would cost 4 attribute points.
 The cost to purchase a brand new attribute is summarized in the Attribute Overview Table, which also details the attribute dice for scores above 5.